 - Dry roast the peanuts on medium flame till crisp.
 Take care not to burn them.
 Transfer the roasted peanuts to a plate.

 - Chop the onion finely.
 Keep aside.

 - Slit the green chillies length-wise.
 Keep aside.

 - Now, turn the flame to medium.
-Add the poha to the pan, along with the Jeeravan Masala, slit green chillies and curry leaves.
+Add the poha to the pan, along with green chillies, salt to taste, turmeric powder and jaggery powder.
 Mix well.

 - Cook on medium heat for 3-4 minutes, stirring intermittently.
 Taste and adjust seasonings if needed.
 Switch off the gas.

 - Mix in the lemon juice and finely chopped coriander and onion.

 - Serve hot, sprinkled with jeeravan masala, garnished with sev and pomegranate seeds as needed.

 - Dry red chillies have been added in the preparation of Jeeravan Masala, which gives it spiciness.
 You need not add red chilli powder in the preparation of the Indori Poha, as you are already using Jeeravan Masala.
 However, you may do so if you need more heat.

 - I have used the thin variety of poha here, so I did not need to soak it beforehand.
 If you are using the thicker version, you might have to soak it for a while before you begin making the Indori Poha.